eclipse-openj9/openj9-omr/CONTRIBUTING.md

    create a better end product.
 Committers will wait until after you've removed the WIP prefix to merge your changes.

+### Downstream Dependencies

+If a downstream project consuming OMR has a dependency on the contents of your pull request, i.e. the pull request should not be merged until all downstream preparations have been complete, you as the contributor of the pull request may use the WIP prefix in addition to comment in the said pull request to inform the committer of your particular circumstances for merging.
+That is, you may request a review of the pull request even though it's marked WIP, informing the committer of your desire to coordinate when the PR is merged.
+Once all downstream preparations have been complete it is your responsibility as the contributor to remove the WIP prefix and inform the committers that the pull request is ready for merging, pending reviews have been completed.

 ## Commit Guidelines